ottomated/noft/README.md

 Open the [Extensions Dashboard](chrome://extensions), enable "Developer mode", click "Load unpacked", and choose the `dist` folder.

+When you make changes in `src` the background script and any content script will reload automatically.

 ### Production

 When it's time to publish your Chrome make a production build.
 Run the following line: